kptdev/kpt/docsy/content/en/guides/consumer/get/_index.md

 ## Fetch a remote package

-Packages are **fetched from remote git repository subdirectories** with [kpt pkg get].
-In this guide we will use the [kubernetes examples] repository as a public package catalogue.
+Packages are **fetched from remote git repository subdirectories** using [kpt pkg get].
+This guide will use the [kubernetes examples] repository as a public package catalogue.

 ##### Command